scot-taylor-ibm/compare-comply/tables.md

 # Classifying tables
 {: #understanding_tables}

-You can classify the contents of tables in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by using the `POST /v1/tables` method.
+You can classify the contents of tables in your [input document](/docs/services/compare-comply?topic=compare-comply-formats) by using the **Understanding tables** method.

 In a `bash` shell or equivalent environment such as Cygwin, use the `POST /v1/tables` method to classify the contents of tables in your document.
 The method takes the following input parameters:
   - `version` (**required** `string`): A date in the format `YYYY-MM-DD` that identifies the specific version of the API to use when processing the request.